Chittagong Hill Tracts conflict

 The actions then carried out by the Armed Forces and the Parbatya Chattagram Jana Samhati Samiti groups resulted in casualties on both sides.
-There were also reports of mass rapes by the paramilitary Bangladesh Ansars, though these claims are disputed.
+There were also reports of mass rapes by the paramilitary Bangladesh Ansar, though these claims are disputed.
 According to Amnesty International as of June 2013, the Bangladeshi government had still not honoured the terms of the peace accord nor addressed the Jumma people's concerns over the return of their land.
 Amnesty estimated that 90,000 Jumma families had been displaced internally.

 Background

 The origin of the conflict in the Chittagong Hill Tracts dates back to the British rule.
 The British, at the end of the 19th century, reorganized CHT.
 This resulted in the recognition of three tribal chiefs (rajas) in 1860, (b) enactment of the Chittagong Hill Tracts Frontier Police Regulations in 1881, authorizing a police force from among the hill peoples, and (c) enactment of the Chittagong Hill Tracts Regulations in 1900, giving them rights and autonomy.

 When Bangladesh was the eastern wing of Pakistan, widespread resentment occurred over the displacement of as many as 100,000 natives due to the construction of the Kaptai Dam in 1962.
 The displaced did not receive compensation from the government and many thousands fled to India.

-After the creation of Bangladesh in 1971, representatives of the Chittagong Hill Tracts including Manabendra Narayan Larma demanded for autonomy and recognition of rights for natives in the Chittagong Hill Tracts.
+After the creation of Bangladesh in 1971, representatives of the Chittagong Hill Tracts including Manabendra Narayan Larma demanded autonomy and recognition of rights for natives in the Chittagong Hill Tracts.
 Larma and other Hill Tracts representatives protested the draft of the Constitution of Bangladesh as it did not recognise the ethnic identity and culture of non-Bengalis of Bangladesh.
 The government policy recognised only Bengali culture and the Bengali language, and designated all citizens of Bangladesh as Bengalis.
 In a discussion with a team led by Manabendra Narayan Larma, it was claimed that Bangladesh's the then head of state, Sheikh Mujibur Rahman said that the natives of the Chittagong Hill Tracts are all yet still Bengalis and must accept it which later was proven to be a false allegation.

 The migrated hill Jummas were given with special treatment, as they were the minority after independence in 1971.
 The rebellion by the Jummas began after the independence of Bangladesh.